RohiRIK/unix-update-automator/linux_update_readme.md

 # Linux Update Automation

 This script automates the process of updating Linux systems across different distributions.
-It handles package management, updates, logging, and optional notifications.
+It handles package management, updates, logging, and optional notifications for system packages as well as `npm` and `pip` packages.

 ## Features

 - **Cross-Distribution Support**: Works with Ubuntu/Debian, RHEL/CentOS/Fedora, SUSE, and Arch Linux
+- **Additional Package Managers**: Supports updating global packages for `npm` and `pip`.
 - **Comprehensive Logging**: Detailed logs with timestamps and severity levels
 - **Flexible Execution Modes**:
   - Check-only mode to see available updates without installing